 Read the journal you’re intending to submit to

-Take the time to read at least some of the articles (particularly those that are relevant to your own research).
-You don’t have to read everything, but look through the issues, and try to understand the types of articles that are being published.
+Before you start writing a journal article, take the time to read at least some of the articles (particularly those that are relevant to your own research).
+Look through the issues and try to understand the types of articles that are being published.
 Scan the contents lists, sign up for Table of Contents alerts, and look for other papers that have been written in the field that you’re writing in, so you can draw on those.

 Stick to the point

-The strongest papers usually have one point to make and they make that point powerfully, back it up with evidence, and locate it within the field.
+The strongest papers usually have one point to make.
+They make that point powerfully, back it up with evidence, and locate it within the field.

 Don’t be afraid to explain